Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Introduction

-Through comprehensive experiments, we demonstrate that the proposed ILL framework seamlessly extends to partial labels, the limited quantity of labels with unlabeled data, noisy labels, and a mixture of various imprecise labels.
-Our ILL not only outperforms previous specialty methods for dealing with single imprecise labels such as partial noisy labels but, more importantly, it also demonstrates robustness and effectiveness for more varied imprecise settings, leveraging the full potential of ILL to more realistic and challenging scenarios.
-Our contributions are summarized as follows: \begin{itemize} \itemsep{0em} \item We propose a unified framework for learning with \emph{any} imprecise labels $I$ using EM formulation with latent ground truth labels $Y$. \item We establish new state-of-the-art performances with the proposed method on partial label learning, semi-supervised learning, and noisy label learning, demonstrating our method's robustness in diverse, complex label noise scenarios. \item To the best of our knowledge, our work is the first to show the robustness and effectiveness of a single unified method for handling the mixture of various imprecise labels. \end{itemize}
+While there exist earlier attempts on generalized or EM solutions for different (other) imprecise supervisions or fuzzy observations \citep{denoeux2011maximum,hullermeier2014learning,quost2016clustering,van2017theory,gong2020centroid,zhang2020aggre,chiang2023unified,uumwei23a,xie2024weakly}, they usually require additional assumptions and approximations on the imprecise information for learnablility \citep{campagner2021learnability,campagner2023learning}, thus presenting limited scalability on practical settings \citep{quost2016clustering}.
+On the contrary, the unified framework we propose subsumes all of these and naturally extends to the more practical ``mixed'' style of data, where different types of imprecise labels coexist.
+Moreover, for noisy labels, our framework inherently enables the learning of a \textit{noise model}, as we will show in \cref{sec:instantiate}.
+Through comprehensive experiments, we demonstrate that the proposed imprecise label learning (ILL) framework not only outperforms previous methods for dealing with single imprecise labels of PLL, NLL, and SSL, but also presents robustness and effectiveness for mixed imprecise label learning (MILL) settings, leveraging the full potential to more challenging scenarios.
+Our contributions are summarized as follows: \begin{itemize} \itemsep{0em} \item We propose an EM framework towards the unification of learning from \emph{various} imprecise labels. \item We establish scalable and consistent state-of-the-art (SOTA) performance with the proposed method on partial label learning, semi-supervised learning, and noisy label learning, demonstrating our method's robustness in more diverse, complex label noise scenarios. \item To the best of our knowledge, our work is the first to show the robustness and effectiveness of a single unified method for handling the mixture of various imprecise labels. \end{itemize}